drummerdude2003/CursedDlls.BepinEx/README.md

 This change makes any magazine usable on any gun.
 Why not?

-### `Cursed.TimeScale` -- handles voice pitching according to time scale
+### `Cursed.TimeScale` -- allows to speed up or slow down the game

-When slowing down time, scales the pitch of sounds to be lower to simulate slowdown as well.
+Allows to slow down time using the snapturning buttons.
+When time is slowed down, sounds are pitched down as well.

 ## Credits